What is the significance/are the consequences of pledging for you?

 Up until age 50, you can pledge your termination benefit up to a maximum of the termination benefit at the time the pledge is realised.
 From 50 onwards, the maximum amount you can pledge is equal to your termination benefit at the age of 50 or half of your current termination benefit, whichever is higher.

 When do you need the consent of your pledgee?

 The written consent of your pledgee is required if the pledged amount is affected

 What consequences does pledging have for you?

 If a pledge on your termination benefit is realised, you will lose the pledged termination benefit.
 This has the same effects as early withdrawal.
 In particular, your retirement, disability and death benefits will be reduced.

-Deputy Manager Responsable for HCI Solutions AG and all questions about retirement, disability and death
+Deputy Manager Responsable for HCI Solutions AG and Galenica AG and all questions about divorc, retirement, disability and death